freeall/http-monitor/README.md

 #### once (bool)

-http-monitor will keep pinging the server at the url, but if you set once to true, then it will only happen once and after the callback has been called the first time, it will stop.
+Normally http-monitor will keep pinging the server at the url, but if you set once to true, then it will only happen once and after the callback has been called the first time, it will stop.
 Default is `false`.